 - Heidi Hart, firstname.lastname@example.org

-If you are on a tight budget, the Salvatierra public hospital is much cheaper but has fewer facilities and fewer staff with any English.
-Go straight at the Soriana intersection, then 1st left on Paseo de las Deportistas and keep going for several blocks until you see a huge building on the right (612-175-0500).
+- The Salvatierra public hospital is cheaper but more crowded (612-175-0500).
+Go straight at the Soriana intersection, then 1st left on Paseo de las Deportistas and keep going.